bluesky/tiled/docs/source/explanations/lineage.md

 * Tiled can use PIMS internally to efficiently slice and read image series.
 * Tiled can probably be made interoperate with Intake objects.
-* Databroker will evolve to be a thin wrapper around Tiled, adding concepts and capabilties specific to the Bluesky "Document Model".
+* Databroker will evolve to be a thin wrapper around Tiled, adding concepts and capabilities specific to the Bluesky "Document Model".